Puravnisar/Logic-Programming-Resolution/README.md

 # Logic-Programming-Resolution
-Python Program to perform Resolution for First Order Logic
+Python3 Program to perform Resolution for First Order Logic

 RipeApe pharmacy is developing a self-service automated system to alert customers about potential drug interactions for both prescription and over-the-counter drugs.
 Many medications